RVMI/rvmi_workspace_setup/readme.md

 Then the wstools and catkin-tools:
 > sudo apt-get install python-wstool python-catkin-tools

-Create new workspace:
+Create and initialize new workspace:
 > cd ~
 > mkdir rvmi_ws
 > cd rvmi_ws

-Initialize your workspace:

 > wstool init src https://raw.githubusercontent.com/RVMI/rvmi_workspace_setup/master/config/arm_motion_base.rosinstall
+> catkin init
+> catkin config --extend /opt/ros/kinetic

 You can replace arm_motion_base.rosinstall with different configurations (have a look into config folder for all the options):